TMele54/Semantic-Classification/README.md

 This is also in the ML_Modules repo under projects/NLP

-Part 1 of a 2 part series on natural language
+Part 1 of a 2 part series on natural language, very slow introduction for first timers

-Open class, no need to raise hand, its all one conversation etc.

 Present lecture slides and begin the in class example.